 About the Contributors

-Phoebe Measer joined The Oracle in 2023 and became a senior reporter in 2024.
-She participates in indoor and beach volleyball, is a student council representative, and is part of the Ambassador Leadership Team Advisory.
+Phoebe Measer joined The Oracle in 2023 and became the News Editor in 2025.
+She plays in indoor and beach volleyball, is an 11th grade student council representative, a member of the Athlete Leadership Council and is part of the Ambassador Leadership Team Advisory board.
 In her free time, Phoebe enjoys baking, hiking, spending time with family and friends and trying new foods.

 Heather Kaplan • Oct 15, 2024 at 10:57 am